Will Katz ParadigmLast changed 7/31 5:30P CDT

 High School: firstname.lastname@example.org

-4 years debating and 4 years coaching at Washburn Rural High School, 4 years debating and 1 year coaching at KU
+4 years debating and 6 years coaching at Washburn Rural High School (1 of those also with Carrollton), 4 years debating and 2 year coaching at KU

 Compile a doc of all relevant cards and all relevant marks for me at the end of the debate.